-But Australia will need more than a firm-level response if it is to improve its international competitiveness.
-We continue to lag in international technology rankings.
+But overall, Australia continues to lag.
 Accenture’s Digital Performance Index ranks us second-last of 37 OECD countries for investment, uptake and output in digital technologies.
 According to Accenture, we trail other developed countries in cloud computing, automation, machine learning, big data, Internet of Things, 3D printing, blockchain and drones.

 Even in an area where we have an abundance of talent, quantum technology, we are falling behind, according to a report by the Australian Strategic Policy Institute.
 In 2015, we ranked sixth in investment among the nine largest economies in quantum technology.
 Today, we’re ninth.